 Drugs, suicides, and murders all played a big part, and much of this was driven by politics.

-Just Monday, we noted that there was a 20% increase in American deaths in 2020.
+We recently noted that there was a 20% increase in American deaths in 2020.
 Yesterday, the Centers for Disease Control and Prevention announced that U.S. life expectancy dropped by a year and a half in 2020 — the biggest single-year decline since World War II.

 The coronavirus pandemic most certainly played the dominant role in this change, but it’s a lot more complicated than merely people dying of a novel virus.
 In fact, a large factor was the policies implemented to address the virus.

 Widespread lockdowns led to economic devastation and social isolation.
 That in turn contributed to a 30% spike in overdose deaths in 2020, as well as a big rise in suicides — including a drastic increase in attempts by teenagers.

 Then there were policies like New York Governor Andrew Cuomo’s order to put COVID-infected individuals in nursing homes, which led to thousands of deaths.
 Would those folks have died in 2020 anyway without the governor’s order?
 We’ll never know.